deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14669/index.md

 > </details>

-> This table shows the Group Accuracy (G-Acc) performance of various vision-language models on different subsets of the Flickr30K dataset, comparing the results obtained using the adversarial method proposed in the paper versus a random sampling method, highlighting the effectiveness of the adversarial approach in creating a more challenging benchmark.
+> This table shows the performance (G-Acc) of various vision-language models on different subsets of the Flickr30K dataset, comparing the results from adversarially-generated samples versus randomly-matched samples, highlighting the effectiveness of the proposed method.

 {{< table-caption >}}